benknight135/Alias/README.md

 @DOSKEY h=DOSKEY /HISTORY
 @DOSKEY alias=if ".$*." == ".." ( DOSKEY /MACROS ) else ( DOSKEY $* )
 ```
-(see example file in this repo 'ExampleAlias.bat')
+*See example file in this repo 'ExampleAlias.bat'*
-(also see my personal alias file 'Alias.bat')
+*Also see my personal alias file 'Alias.bat'*

 ### Add to registry
 Open the register HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor.